-Cleaning solutions or solvents are not recommended as some cleaning solutions might contain chemicals that could attack the heatspreader adhesive, thermal compound, or the components inside the package.
+Except for EF packages, cleaning solutions or solvents are not recommended because some cleaning solutions might contain chemicals that can attack the heatspreader adhesive, thermal compound, or components inside the package.

 Reworking Flip-Chip BGAs

 Since the devices packaged in a flip-chip BGA package are typically high performance and high priced devices, it is essential that proper procedures are followed to ensure successful rework of flip-chip BGAs.